Filter Options

 How much will this safari cost?

-“You can expect a starting price of US$750 per person for a 7-day shared camping tour, going up to at least US$1500 per person for a mid-range private tour.
-The sky is the limit for luxury tours, but they start at around US$2000 per person.
+“You can expect a starting price of US$750 per person for a 7-day shared camping tour, going up to at least US$1,500 per person for a mid-range private tour.
+The sky is the limit for luxury tours, but they start at around US$2,000 per person.
 Keep in mind that there are a lot of factors that determine the cost of a safari in Kenya.
 The most budget-friendly option is to join a group camping tour.
 These are a lot of fun and you get to stay inside some of Africa’s best parks and reserves for a fraction of the price of a lodge safari.
-There are, however, some lovely accommodation options to choose from, and staying in safari lodges can be part of the experience.
+There are, however, some lovely accommodations to choose from, and staying in safari lodges can be part of the experience.
 There are lodges in different price brackets offering varying levels of luxury and comfort.
-Most popular is mid-range accommodation at competitive prices.
+Most popular are mid-range accommodations at competitive prices.
 At the higher end of the scale are fly-in safaris, where you get flown between destinations in small aircraft.
 Not only does this save you from wasting valuable time in transit, but it also gives you a chance to get an eagle-eye perspective on the beautiful landscapes.
 Whether you’re going for a mid-range or luxury tour, you should consider traveling out of high season.
 You’ll probably get a better deal at this time, the scenery is lusher and the parks are less busy.
 Be warned, though, that the low season corresponds with the rains, and animal spotting might be more difficult.
 Once you’ve narrowed down your priorities, get a few quotes before making a final decision.”

 2